vitaly-t/connection-string/README.md

 ### `static parseHost(host) => {name,port,isIPv6} | null`

-When using an external list of default hosts, you may need to parse them independently, using this method, so they can be correctly processed by method `setDefault`.
+When using an external list of default hosts, you may need to parse them independently, using this method, so they can be correctly processed by method `setDefaults`.

 ```js
 const h = ConnectionString.parseHost('[abcd::]:111');